-The Barclaycard Arrival Plus™ World Elite MasterCard® is currently offering a sign-up bonus of 40,000 bonus miles after spending $3,000 within the first 90 days.
+The Barclaycard Arrival Plus™ World Elite MasterCard® is currently offering a welcome bonus of 40,000 bonus miles after spending $3,000 within the first 90 days.
 You can use Arrival miles earned with the card to cover travel purchases, and after hitting the minimum spend on the card you will have $440 worth of free travel from the 40,000 bonus miles.

 One of the best uses for the Arrival miles is to cover cheap or last minute airfare that is normally hard to book or very expensive using traditional airline miles.
-I had redeemed only a small portion of the 40,000 miles in my account from the sign up bonus, so I decided to redeem the remainder to cover cheap airfare across Southeast Asia.
+I had redeemed only a small portion of the 40,000 miles in my account from the welcome bonus, so I decided to redeem the remainder to cover cheap airfare across Southeast Asia.

 Cheap Flights Within Asia